 - Are there brochures or other printed material I can take with me?
 What websites do you recommend?

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions, including:
+Your health care team is likely to ask you many questions, including:

 - When did your symptoms begin?